Student Life Policies and Procedures

 - Students who have service or assistance animals may be subject to bi-weekly health and safety inspections in their apartments or rooms.
 All residents are subject to monthly inspections.

-- Students with service or assistance animals may be required to complete additional documentation to share with Residence Life Staff and Campus Police in regards to proper treatment and interaction with the service or assistance animal.
+o Students with service or assistance animals may be required to complete additional documentation to share with Student Life Staff and Campus Police in regards to proper treatment and interaction with the service or assistance animal.

 Sexual Harassment Policy